pjama/Queens/README.md

 ##The Riddle

-Have you ever wondered if it's possible to arrange 8 Queens on a standard chess board with all the positions being mutually
+Have you ever wondered if it's possible to arrange 8 Queens on a standard chess board with all the positions being mutually non-threatening?

 Probably not -- But if so, then look no further!